 BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

-Counselling for Emotional Eating, Mindless Eating, Chronic Dieting and Compulsive Eating
+Counselling for Emotional and Disordered Eating

-Counselling for Disordered Eating can help you:
+Counselling for Disordered Eating Can Help You:

 MAKE PEACE WITH FOOD